Marietta, GA Elder Law Attorney

 Applicants who obtain Medicaid assistance must be aware that the state of Georgia has implemented a program for the recovery of assistance actually paid during the applicant’s stay at a nursing home facility and/or other assisted living arrangements.
 To the extent that Medicaid has paid funds on an applicant’s behalf, the state may collect its portion, including an applicant’s residence, by liquidating assets of the applicant’s estate.

-At Anthony Kirkland, Attorney P.C., we have the legal knowledge and experience to help you in a crisis situation or with proactive planning.
+At Kirkland Elder Law we have the legal knowledge and experience to help you in a crisis situation or with proactive planning.
 We invite you to contact us for information about how we can assist with your particular situation.